-Boba (or Bubble Tea), the delightful Taiwanese tea-based drink complete with chewy tapioca pearls, is a more scarce commodity here in Korea.
-While easy to find in locations like Singapore, Hong Kong, Taiwan, and certain areas in North America, in Korea, Boba is like a hidden treasure.
-However, upon closer inspection, we found a surprising number of locations around Seoul to fulfill your Boba needs.
-Here are several locations worth checking out for a sweet summer drink.
+Boba (or Bubble Tea), the delightful Taiwanese tea-based drink complete with chewy tapioca pearls, is not a scarce commodity here in Korea.
+Just as it is easy to find in locations like Singapore, Hong Kong, Taiwan, and certain areas in North America, in Korea, Boba is is found in popular cities.
+However, upon closer inspection, we found a number of places for bubble tea in Korea, especially Seoul that are worth trying.

 1. Gong Cha (공차)